 Goal No. 2: Protect and Improve Water Quality – Improve water quality to help ensure drinking water meets California health standards, and natural water bodies can support livestock and native wildlife.

 Objective 2a: Protect natural streams, lakes and other water bodies from contamination.
 Several natural water bodies in the Region are impaired, or are at risk of impairment, from natural or anthropogenic contaminants.
-These water bodies can be restored to natural conditions and protected from contamination by using best management practices for forest, range, agriculture, and urban land uses and through proper wastewater disposal.
+These water bodies can be restored to natural conditions and protected from contamination by developing and using best management practices for forest, range, agriculture, and urban land uses and through proper wastewater disposal.

-Objective 2b: Promote best management practices to protect water quality or reduce water contamination Numerous activities and issues in the Region contribute to the degradation of water quality including septic systems, urban storm runoff, recreation, riparian land use, agriculture, abandoned mines, and illegal marijuana cultivation.
+Objective 2b: Promote best land conservation and management practices to protect water quality or reduce water contamination, including polluted runoff.
+Numerous activities and issues in the Region contribute to the degradation of water quality including septic systems, urban storm runoff, recreation, riparian land use, agriculture, abandoned mines, and illegal marijuana cultivation.
 This goal includes promoting and implementing best management practices to reduce the impact from these activities and restore the water bodies to their natural conditions.

 Objective 2c: Reduce erosion and sedimentation.
 Excessive erosion and sedimentation can negatively impact wetlands, water courses and storage capacity of reservoirs.
 Several measures can be taken to reduce erosion and sedimentation including slope stabilization, road maintenance, road decommissioning, grading and drainage improvements, and best management practices during construction.
+Erosion and sedimentation can also be mitigated through forest management practices that help to reduce the severity of wildfires.

 Objective 2d: Promote storm water management planning and implementation.
 Small communities in the Region must manage stormwater to reduce flooding and protect water quality.
 Development and implementation of stormwater management plans can help to improve drainage and discharge of pollutants to natural water bodies.
 This objective also includes promoting Low Impact Development to help increase groundwater recharge, reduce flooding and improve water quality protection.